-The Town of Bristol supports removal of dead and hazardous trees in the town rights-of-way to mitigate the hazards associated with their falling either on town highways or on power lines.
+The Town of Bristol supports removal of dead and hazardous trees in the town right-of-ways to mitigate the hazards associated with their falling either on town highways or on power lines.
 The Town also supports the efforts of individual residents in making their properties more wind resistant but does not require specific construction standards.